Govern AI agents on MCP Bridge

 Govern AI agent actions on GitHub repositories.

-Govern AI agent actions across AWS services.
+Govern AI agent read and write actions against the AWS API.

 Governance for AI agents managing Jira workflows.